mcellteam/cellblender_tutorials/README.md

 ## Learn More about Sphinx

-Here are some instructions for new developers who want to contribute to the QRG but are unfamiliar with ReST and Sphinx:
+Here are some instructions for new developers who want to contribute to the CellBlender and MCell tutorials but are unfamiliar with ReST and Sphinx:

 * Read this page to develop a basic understanding of ReST syntax: http://sphinx-doc.org/rest.html